 c.
 To add more business objectives to the program, repeat step 6.

-For information on how to create business objectives, see Creating Business Objectives on page 17.
+For information on how to create business objectives, see "Creating Business Objectives" on page 14.

-- 7. To add a note to the program: - a.
-In the Notes section, click Add Notes.
+7. To add a note to the program, type content into the New Note field.